 And there, as if by magic, it lists the files that have been modified! 🙂

-So we can see that AIDE has detected the changes that have taken place.
+We can therefore see that AIDE has detected the changes that have taken place.
 Of course, it is possible to automate these actions thanks to CRON and even to be notified by email.
 For emails, it is necessary to start the sendmail daemon and install it if it is not present on the machine:

 # /etc/init.d/